aws/aws-sdk-rails/README.md

 config.action_mailbox.ingress = :ses
 ```

-2. Configure which _SNS_ topics will be accepted and what region the emails will be stored in when using S3 (plus any other desired options):
+2. Configure which _SNS_ topic will be accepted and what region the emails will be stored in when using S3 (plus any other desired options):

 ```
 # config/environments/production.rb
-config.action_mailbox.ses.subscribed_topics = %w(
+config.action_mailbox.ses.subscribed_topic = 'arn:aws:sns:eu-west-1:012345678910:example-topic-1'
-  arn:aws:sns:eu-west-1:012345678910:example-topic-1
-  arn:aws:sns:us-east-1:012345678910:example-topic-2
-)
 config.action_mailbox.ses.s3_client_options = { region: 'us-east-1' }
 ```